-Bailey, SW, and HJ Banks.
+Bailey, S.W., Banks, H.J.
 A Review of Recent Studies of the Effects of Controlled Atmospheres on Stored Product Pests, Controlled Atmosphere Storage of Grains.
 Amsterdam, Holland: Elsevier Scientific Publishing Co., 1980.

-Baker, J. The Effect of Freezing on Ethnographic Materials: A Study Using SEM (Scanning Electron Microscopy) .
+Baker, Julie.
+The Effect of Freezing on Ethnographic Materials: A Study Using SEM (Scanning Electron Microscopy) .
 Chicago, USA: Department of Anthropology, Field Museum of Natural History.